w3f/polkadot-wiki/docs/learn-registrar.md

 ```
 reg_index - the position of the registrar.
 For W3F, use 0

 max_fee - the amount of DOT you are going to pay for the registrar.
-For W3F, it does not cost anything, so 0.
+For W3F registrar, it is 0.5 DOT.
 ```

 > Friendly reminder: Once you have submitted "requestJudgement" transaction, if you are not able to